opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

       });
 {% endhighlight %}

-The `visualization_div` can be set to have a desired `height` and `width` such as `100%` to use all available space.
+The `visualization_div` can be styled like any HTML element, such as with a desired `height` and `width`.
+Adding some text like "Loading..." helps prevent users from being confused by a blank space while the visualization loads.

 {% highlight html %}
-  <div id="visualization_div" style="width: 100%; height: 100%;">Loading...</div>
+  <div id="visualization_div" style="width: 100%; height: 800px;">Loading...</div>
 {% endhighlight %}

-Adding some text like "Loading..." helps prevent users from being confused by a blank screen if the visualization takes time to load.
-The rest of the sample code can be left as-is.
+<a href="view-source:/file/8c6563f5-7230-4a97-b888-7a1536b5b746/columnChart.html" target="_blank">View final source code</a>

 <div id="visualization_div" style="width: 90%; height: 400px; margin-left:auto;margin-right:auto;margin-bottom:.5em;">Loading...</div>